Queer Food BBQ Sauce

 THE STORY BEHIND THE PRODUCT

-Pauline Pantsdown – Saucy Protest - BBQ, Chilli & Tomato
+Pauline Pantsdown – Saucy Protest - BBQ and Tomato

 The intersection of queerness, politics, and parody has never been spicier than with Pauline Pantsdown, the drag persona of musician and activist Simon Hunt.
 In the late 1990s, Pantsdown became a queer icon by taking on conservative politician Pauline Hanson — turning fearmongering into satire through camp, humour, and performance art.